open-policy-agent/opa/site/documentation/how-does-opa-work/index.md

 A policy file must contain a single package declaration, which defines the path to the policy module and its rules (for example, data.opa.examples.violations – see The data Document for more information about accessing nested documents).
 The policy name itself (in this case, “exempli-gratia”) is only used to identify policies for file management purposes; it is not used otherwise.

-### Rules and Virtual Documents
+### <a name="virtual-documents"></a> Rules and Virtual Documents

 In contrast to base documents, virtual documents embody the results of evaluating the rules included in policy modules.
 Virtual documents are computed when users publish new policy modules, update existing modules, run queries, and when any relevant base document is published or updated.
 Rules allow policy authors to write questions with yes-no answers (that is, predicates) and to generate structured values from raw data found in base documents as well as from intermediate data found in other virtual documents.

 ### The data Document

-OPA nests all documents within a built-in root document named data.
-All documents, whether pushed by your service or computed by OPA as needed, are contained within the data document.
+All documents pushed into OPA or computed by rules are nested under a built-in root document named data.

 {% img '{{assets["data-model-logical.svg"].logical_path}}' width:'720' %}